Unbanned Bible Publications

 Wikipedia Encyclopedia reported on the brutal course of the Struggle that “The South African Communist Party had to build a mass party based chiefly upon the toiling masses…”

-The crux of the ‘South African struggle’ was not really about the desperate need of the masses, but about Worldwide Communist greed and totalitarian control, satisfied only by “constant revolution globally.”
+The crux of the ‘South African struggle’ was not really about the real and desperate need of the masses, but about Worldwide Communist greed and totalitarian control, satisfied only by “constant revolution globally.”
 Socialist-Communist greed always focuses on constant revolution, civil war, continual genocide and ethnic cleansing to advance the immense wealth of the 1%-3% at the top.

 Photos above: Riots and revolution in nearly all other countries worldwide, which prove the real goal of socialist Marxism: Constant Revolution Globally!